ajmssc/bitcoin-inspector/README.md

 ## Dynamic Time Range Keying
 ![alt tag](github/images/dynamic_key.png)

-I used 3 levels of aggregation for grouping of events (count of blocks, transactions, etc...).
-The purpose of creating **3 set of keys** out of each data point is to allow querying time series at different "zoom" levels.
-When pulling all data in a chart from 2009 to 2014, it is more efficient to pull daily aggregates.
-After zooming in on a more precise range (ex: 2 months), we can use the hourly level aggregate key to get more granular data.
+I implemented **3 levels of aggregation** for event aggregation (count of blocks, transactions, etc...).
+Creating **3 key/value pairs** out of each data point allows for querying the time series at different "zoom" levels.
+When pulling all data in a chart from 2009 to 2014, it is more efficient to pull daily aggregates because the data volume at a minute level from 2009 to 2014 would be huge and computationally intensive for HighCharts to render.
+After zooming in on a more precise range (ex: 2 months), we can use the hourly level aggregate key to obtain more granular data for a smaller interval.
 We do this again when zooming in on a 10 day interval where we are now interested in looking at the data by the minute.

 To do this calculation I used **MapReduce jobs** that output 3 keys out of each timestamp (see Batch Processing diagram).
 The **Flask API** script dynamically selects which key to use based on the range of the query (less than 2 months => hourly, less than 10 days => minute). **Highcharts** automatically reloads the data and adjusts the upper and lower time bounds.